OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ### Static Analysis

-Static analysis is the act of looking into App components, source code and other resources without actually executing it.
+Static analysis is the act of looking into app components, source code and other resources without actually executing it.
 This test is focused on finding misconfigured or unprotected Android IPC components as well as finding programming mistakes such as misuse of cryptography routines, find libraries with known vulnerabilities and even dynamic code loading routines.

 Static analysis should be supported through the usage of tools, to make the analysis efficient and to allow the tester to focus on the more complicated business logic.
 There are a plethora of static code analyzers that can be used, ranging from open source scanners to full blown enterprise ready scanners.
 The decision on which tool to use depends on the budget, requirements by the client and the preferences of the tester.